terjekv/github-authorized-keys/README.md

 ## About

-GitHub Authorized Keys is maintained and funded by [Cloud Posse, LLC][website].
+GitHub Authorized Keys was originally maintained and funded by [Cloud Posse, LLC][website].
 Like it?
-Please let us know at <hello@cloudposse.com>
+Please let them know at <hello@cloudposse.com>

 We love [Open Source Software](https://github.com/cloudposse/)!